swsms/spring-rest-demo/README.md

 3) and then **java -jar target/*.jar**

 It starts on 8080 port.

-After next run the database will be always empty (of course, it's not a bug, it's a feature!).
+After next running the database will be always empty (of course, it's not a bug, it's a feature!).

 URLs
 - http://localhost:8080/remember/{value} - remember new entry (request date, value, user agent)